andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 ---

-Note that FastAPI handles calling the function and converting the return value to something the browser can understand
+FastAPI handles calling the function and converting the return value to something the browser can understand

 ---